Cosmic variance suppression in radiation-hydrodynamic modeling of the reionization-era 21-cm signal: Analysis and Results

 The power spectrum is expected to be the first detectable statistic of the 21-cm signal during the EoR, and thus is of particular interest.
 So analysing the improvement in modelling, if any, with the F\&P method is important.
 The power spectrum of $\delta T_{\rm b}$ as defined in Equation~\ref{eq:dtb} is given by: where $\delta_D$ is the Dirac function, $\delta T_{\rm b}(\mathbf{k})$ is the differential brightness temperature in Fourier space, and $\langle ... \rangle$ is the ensemble average.
 In this work, we use the normalized form of the power spectrum given by:

 In Figure~\ref{fig:powerspectra} we show the power spectra of the GIC simulations (in grey), their ensemble average (in black), and the F\&P averages (magenta and orange) for 2 pairs (purple and green, with the fixed simulation in dashed, and their corresponding pairs in dotted lines) out of the 5 generated in Section~\ref{sec:fandp}.
 While we have analysed results for all of the five generated F\&P pairs (see Section~\ref{sec:improve} for a quantitative comparison), for the sake of visual clarity we show only two out of the five pairs.
+We explicitly choose the second F\&P pair average (orange) to check if its deviation in skewness leads to any difference in behaviour as compared to one of the other four pairs (magenta).